Kuzukiri vs Tokoroten: Japanese Jelly Noodles

 Tokoroten (ところてん)

-As you can see in the photos above, both Kuzukiri and Tokoroten have an appearance perfect for summer, but do you know how these Japanese jelly noodles are different from each other?
+As you can see in the photos, Kuzukiri and Tokoroten have an appearance perfect for summer, but do you know how these noodles differ?

-For people who know little about these jelly noodles, today let me talk about the main difference between them.
+For people who don’t know much, today let me talk about the main difference between them.

 Ingredients